Secodis/TSS-WEB/README.md

 You can find older versions of TSS-WEB in both English and German in PDF and Word format at the [here](https://secodis.atlassian.net/wiki/spaces/TSSWEB).

 ## Related Standards
+Generally, we aim to integrate all useful requirements from existing standards and best practices into TSS-WEB that we find helpful for baseline security in that field.
+This does not mean that every requirement is or should be integrated, especially when they are more advanced or very specific.

+The following table outlines coverage of the most important standards and best pratices in this field.

 | Standard  | Coverage |
 | ------------- | ------------- |